 We are committed to internationally accepted best practices and comply with applicable health, safety and environmental (HSE) legislations and other requirements in our operations in different jurisdictions.
-EIL’s OHSMS (Occupational Health and Safety Management System) is OHSAS 18001 certified and EMS (Environmental Management System) is ISO 14001 certified.
-EIL has a dedicated HSE Policy at corporate level, which has the following salient features:
+EIL’s OHSMS (Occupational Health and Safety Management System) is ISO 45001:20118 certified and EMS (Environmental Management System) is ISO 14001:2015 certified.

 - Rapid risk analysis, which analyzes the impact of a significant default situation resulting in release of hazardous materials and is used for obtaining applicable environmental clearances;

 - Environmental impact assessment, which assesses the environment around a facility and the potential impact of facility development and is also required for obtaining requisite environmental clearances;

 - Hazard identification (“HAZID”) studies, which analyzes the equipment layout and enables hazardous area classification to assess and address associated operational hazards;

 - Hazard and operability (“HAZOP”) studies, which involve the investigation of the design of facilities to identify design limitation for potential operational hazards and problems; and

 - Safety integrity level (“SIL”) studies, which evaluate the reliability of instrumented protective systems for avoiding release of any hazardous inventory.

 The application of our health, safety and environmental accountability from each employee enforced through front¿line supervision, incorporating safe work practices as standard operating procedures, and the philosophy that safety is an equal part of the business process.
 Regular training is carried out to provide and update knowledge of the employees on various project activities and related safety issues.